Ron Artest III

-Ronald William Artest III (born April 30, 1999) is an American professional basketball player who is a free agent.
+Ronald William Artest III (born April 30, 1999) is an American former professional basketball player.
 He played college basketball for the Cal State Northridge Matadors and is the son of former NBA All-Star Metta Sandiford-Artest.

 High school career

 Artest played basketball for two seasons at Palisades High School in Pacific Palisades, California.
 He led his team in rebounding during his sophomore season.
 He transferred to Beverly Hills High School following his sophomore season.

 Recruiting

 Artest was considered a two-star recruit by ESPN.

 College career

 Artest verbally committed to California State University, Northridge on September 3, 2018.
 During the 2018–19 season, Artest played in 16 games with no starts, averaging 2.4 points, 2.1 rebounds, and 0.2 assists per game.
 During the 2019–20 season, he played in 12 games with five starts, averaging 2.1 points, 3.3 rebounds, and 0.5 assists.

 Artest's best season in college came during the 2020–21 season, where he played in six games with four starts and averaged 4.3 points, 3.5 rebounds, and 1.3 assists.
 Following his third college season, he declared for the 2021 NBA G League draft.